jivatneet/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I am a Predoctoral [Research Fellow](https://www.microsoft.com/en-us/research/academic-program/research-fellows-program-at-microsoft-research-india/) at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), where I am working with [Dr. Amit Sharma](http://www.amitsharma.in/) and [Dr. Emre Kiciman](http://kiciman.org/).
+I am a Predoctoral [Research Fellow](https://www.microsoft.com/en-us/research/academic-program/research-fellows-program-at-microsoft-research-india/) at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) (MSR), where I am working with [Dr. Amit Sharma](http://www.amitsharma.in/) and [Dr. Emre Kiciman](http://kiciman.org/).
 My research focuses on causal representation learning for Out-of-Distribution generalization.
-I am broadly interested in developing robust machine learning systems that incorporate domain knowledge and learn from end-user feedback.
-In the long term, I aspire to build robust systems at scale to advance progress in complex societal problems.
+I am broadly interested in developing machine learning systems that are robust to data distribution shifts in real-world deployments.

 I graduated from [BITS Pilani, Pilani](https://www.bits-pilani.ac.in/) with a Bachelor's in Computer Science in 2021.
 I was fortunate to pursue my undergraduate thesis at the [MultiComp Lab](http://multicomp.cs.cmu.edu/) in the [Language Technologies Institute](https://lti.cs.cmu.edu/) of [Carnegie Mellon University](https://www.cmu.edu/), supervised by Prof. [Louis-Philippe Morency](https://www.cs.cmu.edu/~morency/) and mentored by [Paul Pu Liang](http://www.cs.cmu.edu/~pliang/) and [Yiding Jiang](https://yidingjiang.github.io/).
 My thesis was focused on multimodal reinforcement learning, specifically exploring how language grounding can assist in capturing affordance of objects and accelerate learning of autonomous agents.